tranvex/Assessment-Viz/src/README.md

 - Python 3.x installed on your system.
 You can download Python from [python.org](https://www.python.org/downloads/).

+# optional VScode extension:
+- Rainbow csv
+- markdown all in one
+- vscode pdf
+- gitblame
+- coderunner

 ## Setting Up Your Development Environment

 You can use whatever text editor or IDE you prefer.
 However, remember to pull from the main branch before you start working on the project.